-The only Certified Canine Behavior Consultant & Certified Dog Trainer Professional in the Columbia Pacific region,
+Rain is the only Certified Canine Behavior Consultant & Certified Professional Dog Trainer in the Columbia Pacific region.

 “Freddy, a rescued greyhound, is dog reactive and we needed support to help both dog and human to be more confident when meeting other dogs.
 We found Rain through an article she had written about Learned Helplessness in greyhounds and worked with her via video conference.
 Rain was very accessible, easy to talk to, and explained concepts/strategies in such a way that we could immediately put them into practice.
 We also appreciated that Rain communicated with us in between consultations.
 Freddy made a lot of progress, including his humans, and we can keep working with Freddy without a feeling of panic.
 We highly recommend Rain.”

 --Freddy, Claudia, and Laurens

 To arrange an appointment, please proceed as follows:

 1. Complete the initial form here: EC Intake Form .
 Once we've reviewed this form and confirm we can meet with you, we'll send you our client agreement.

 2. After we receive your completed forms, we will confirm with you the type of consult you need, then email you a PayPal invoice.
 Booking is done upon receipt of payment.
 (You do not need a PayPal account to pay via PayPal, and PayPal accepts most major credit cards.)

 3. Call or email to request your preferred appointment time.
 In order to give quality service to each client, I work to avoid overbooking and so encourage you to plan in advance.
 Mobile: 831 .
 239 .
 9417 Email:

 As a member of the Pet Professional Guild and in support of anti-aversive training and handling, Expert Canine offers a discount on the first training or coaching package when you surrender these items to us: